DanusiaPe/VBA-creatingEmails/README.md

 # VBA-creatingEmails
-All data (names and valuse) were created for testing.
+All data (names and values) were created for testing purposes.